Is Eloping Selfish? (Spoiler Alert: No, It’s NOT!)

 The decision to elope is NOT a selfish one and we’ll explain why.
 We’ll also look at strategies to help you handle those that think it is.

-It is NOT selfish to elope and here’s why!
+Is It selfish to elope?
+NO! and here’s why…

-But, just as traditional couples aren’t labeled ‘selfish’ for wanting the day of THEIR dreams, we don’t think eloping couples should be either!
+Just as traditional couples aren’t labeled ‘selfish’ for wanting the day of THEIR dreams, we don’t think eloping couples should be either.

 When you are choosing to elope, you are not, in fact, being SELFISH.
 You are practicing SELF-CARE.